cyclr/docs/pages/v2/05-application-connectors/authentication/Epicor.md

 ## Cyclr setup

-To authenticate your connector, you need the following information Epicor account.
+You need the following information to authenticate the Epicor connector:

 | Field            | Description                                                  |
 | ---------------- | ------------------------------------------------------------ |